 Use the Dissertation Reimbursement Approval Request form to submit your request located on the Student Resources page under Handbooks and Forms.

 Outside Consultation on Dissertation

-The student may obtain outside consultation on the Dissertation, such as following APA guidelines and copyediting for format.
-Jefferson's Student Writing Center is also a helpful resource, and students have access to Grammarly via the Library.
-Students are expected to perform statistical analyses themselves but can receive support from JCPH faculty and staff.
+The student may obtain outside consultation on the dissertation, such as following APA guidelines and copyediting for format.
+Jefferson's Student Writing Center is also a helpful resource.

 Dissertation Proposal and its Oral Defense